ChristopherALewis/glossary-for-product-managers/README.md

 People use pivot in so many different contexts I don’t think anyone really knows what it is anymore.
 It originally referred to a small change in a company’s business model or product in order to meet customer needs, but now often refers to starting a new product all together.

 ###Incubator
-An organisation that helps startups and entrepreneurs to grow by providing services such as training and office space.
+An organization that helps startups and entrepreneurs to grow by providing services such as training and office space.

 ###Innovation lab / skunk works
 Typically started within a large company, an innovation lab is a small team of employees tasked with building new products and businesses.